tigera-solutions/install-calico-on-aks/README.md

   kubectl -n demo exec -t $(kubectl get pod -l app=netshoot -n demo -o jsonpath='{.items[*].metadata.name}') -- curl -m3 -ILs http://www.google.com | grep -i http
   ```

   Try to `curl` any other external resource.
-You should not be able to access it as `allow-dns-netset-egress` policy explicitly denies access to public IP ranges listed in `public-ip-range` global network set.
+You should not be able to access it as `allow-external-dns-egress` policy explicitly denies access to public IP ranges listed in `public-ip-range` global network set.

 ## Configure SSH access to AKS nodes